Conference Destination 2025

 Partners

-Four primary partners—Indiana Division of Historic Preservation and Archaeology, Indiana Landmarks, Indiana University, and Indiana Office of Community & Rural Affairs—stage the annual Preserving Historic Places conference.
+Three primary partners—Indiana Division of Historic Preservation and Archaeology, Indiana Landmarks, and Indiana University—stage the annual Preserving Historic Places conference.
+Special thanks to the City of Fort Wayne for their financial assistance.
 We’re grateful for the essential support the conference receives from generous sponsors.